DiscoBizzle/Ghost-Simulator/story/bad-dog.md

 Count: Yes!
 Yes, it is!!!

+GOTO ### br0

+### br0

 * The dog... hacked your phone?

 Count: Yes, well, it is a **ghost** dog, so all bets are off.

+DROP

 * How is the phone a problem exactly?

 Count: I always check it whenever it rings.
 It's some of that Pavlovian Training gubbins or whatever.

-I'd put it on vibrate but the tone of this game is poor enough as it is.
+Count: I'd put it on vibrate but the tone of this game is poor enough as it is.

+DROP

 * How much piss are we talking about here?